mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 ### `useColorScheme: () => ColorSchemeContextValue`

-- `allColorSchemes: string[]` - All color schemes available in the theme
-- `colorScheme: string`: - The current application color scheme
-- `darkColorScheme: string`- The color scheme for dark mode
-- `lightColorScheme: string` - The color scheme for light mode
 - `mode: string` - The user's selected mode
-- `setColorScheme: : value => {…}` - Function for setting the `colorScheme`.
-The `colorScheme` is saved to internal state and local storage; if `colorScheme` is null, it will be reset to the default color scheme (light | dark)
 - `setMode: mode => {…}` - Function for setting the `mode`.
 The `mode` is saved to internal state and local storage; if `mode` is null, it will be reset to the default mode

 ### `getInitColorSchemeScript: (options) => React.ReactElement`